shubh1205/pyspark-kafka-boilerplate/README.md

 It involves change to scala version to 2.12 from 2.13 as latest version of mongo-spark-connector(10.0.2) is not compatible with the latter.

 ## Setup steps
-After cloning the repo run following set of commands to get your pyspark jupyter notebook running:
+If you just want to use Spark or Kafka without localstack After cloning the repo run following set of commands to get your pyspark jupyter notebook running:

 ```sh
 cd pyspark-mongo-boilerplate # changing directory to the folder where Dockerfile is present